theCele/electron-thread/README.md

 This package allows you to use multithreading in Electron.
 This type of multithreading allows you to use [NODE JS API](https://nodejs.org/docs/latest/api/) and [Electron API](https://www.electronjs.org/docs/api)

+Note: this module has to be used in the renderer process and the thread to be invoked in the renderer process.
+Also make sure you register the module in the main module `import 'electron-thread'` and also import `import * as et from "electron-thread"` like this or if you prefer to import classes separetely, you have to register the module as well `import 'electron-thread'`;

 ## Install

 ```bash